 El Nido is the most famous destination in Palawan.
 It also offers island hopping activities, which includes beaches (including hidden and secret ones), sand bars and snorkeling spots.
 But the most visited and photographed spots in El Nido are its lagoons, which have clear green water enclosed in walls of years-old karsts.

-About an hour away from the town proper in El Nido is the beautiful twin beach of Nacpan, which is also a must-see.
+About an hour away from the town proper in El Nido is the beautiful Nacpan Beach, which is also a must-see.
 Click here to book a tour to El Nido.

 3. Be one of the first to discover Balabac

 Balabac is one of the lesser-known places in Palawan, even among Philippine residents.
 In a way, it can still be considered a “secret.”
 Balabac is mainly a residential municipality, and its islands are undeveloped.
 It has some of the clearest, bluest, white-sand beaches in the country, and fresh seafood can be bought cheaply from local fishermen.

 4. Dive in Tubbataha Reef

 Palawan has great snorkeling and diving sites, and Tubbataha Reef takes the crown, CNN names it as one of the 50 best diving sites in the world, with clear water that makes it possible for the marine life to grow into large proportions.
 It’s perfect for scuba divers who are into diverse marine ecosystems.
 Diving season in Tubbataha Reef runs from March to June.